mmillar-bolis/The-36-Lessons-of-Vivec/readme.md

 #### My Changes:

 After rebasing this project directly on the dumps of the game's text, these were the edits I then made, and are present in each of the versions I reassembled.
-In total, only 15 words have been changed.
-Four of those are the same misspelled word (*AMLSIVI*, likely the result of a copy error) and three of them are compactions (majordomo).
+In total, only 16 words have been changed.
+Four of those are the same misspelled word (*AMLSIVI*, likely the result of a copy error) and three of them are compactions (majordomo) and one was a missing letter (PSJJJJ).
 Only 1 noun change was made (Necrom is the *actual* City of the Dead) and 1 word was removed (a leftover *to*).
 There were only 11 grammatical changes, and all within Sermon Eleven alone, curiously enough.

 See the [full list of changes][19].